 THERMOSTAT FLASHING – Some York heat pumps and air conditioners utilize a computerized equipment monitoring system which will flash a “diagnostic” light at the thermostat to indicate a problem or system malfunction.
 Most alarms and alerts require a qualified service technician to diagnose.
 However, there are some problem you may be able to resolve yourself.

-* All diagnostics will attempt to reset by turning the thermostat "Off" for several minutes, then back to "Heat" or "Auto".
-Be sure to count the diagnostic flashes before resetting from the thermostat.
+*All diagnostics will attempt to reset by turning the thermostat "Off" for several minutes, then back to "Cool".
+Be sure to count the diagnostic flashes before resetting fro the thermostat.

 POSSIBLE PROBLEM & DESCRIPTION

 If there is no power to the outdoor unit for an extended period, the YorkGuard will flash an alert at the thermostat.
 Check the breaker for the air conditioner and make sure that it is not tripped.
 Watch Video If the breaker is okay, a qualified service technician should check the system.

 If the outdoor unit is operating and the air that is being discharged is very warm or hot, that can indicate low airflow across the outdoor coil.
 This may be caused by debris build-up on the outdoor coil or other sources of restriction.

 Dirty Indoor Coil / Clogged Air Filter

 An air conditioner removes heat from the space as it blows air across the indoor coil.
 A properly operating system should drop the air temperature 15 – 18 deg.
 F. If the air temperature is very cold (high temperature drop), this can indicate low airflow across the indoor coil which can be the result of a clogged air filter, blocked registers, or a partially frozen indoor coil.

 Refrigerant Issues - Qualified Technician Recommended